vvaidy/Qo-DL/README.md

 Chances are, Qobuz have to "activate" your app id & secret before you can use them.

 # Disclaimer
+I will not be responsible for how you use these tools.
-This application uses the Qobuz API but is not certified by Qobuz.
+These tools use the Qobuz API but are not certified by Qobuz.
 By using this you agree to the following: http://static.qobuz.com/apps/api/QobuzAPI-TermsofUse.pdf